-Francis Bacon is one of the most significant figures in 20th Century British Art.
+Francis Bacon is one of the most significant figures in 20th Century British Art and Modern British Art.
 He evolved his own distinctive visual approach which distorted the figure, offering a visceral violence and discomfort to his imagery.

 His own reputation as a self-taught artist, openly gay in a largely hostile society, comfortable moving between the different strata of society and with extreme highs and lows in his personal life, fed the narrative and intrigue around his artwork.